benhg/homerun-distance-tests/README.md

 "Nelson Cruz just hit the baseball on the left field concourse.
 Ball has been jumping off his bat this year, especially here in Chicago."

 I was intrigued by this.
 I wanted to know whether there really was a significant difference between homerun distances this year in Chicago and anywhere else.
-I decided that the tool appropriate was probably the chi-squared test, a statistical test used to determine whether there's a "significant" difference between two distributions.
+I decided that the tool appropriate was probably the Kolmogorov-Smirnov test, a statistical test used to determine whether there's a "significant" difference between two distributions.
 This code will help answer that question.

 ## Data source